Baertram/LibSets/LibSets/ReadMe_LibSets.md

 --   setType = "Trial"
 function LibSets.GetSetType(setId)

+--Returns the setType name as String
+--> Parameters: libSetsSetType number: The set's setType (one of the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua)
+-->             lang String the language for the setType name.
+Can be left nil -> The client language will be used then --> Returns:    String setTypeName function LibSets.GetSetTypeName(libSetsSetType, lang)

 --Returns a sorted array of all set ids.
 Key is the setId, value is the boolean value true --> Returns: setIds table function LibSets.GetAllSetIds()